 [Surah Baqarah 2:111]

 Here Allah Ta’ala tells us that the Jews and Christians claim that only they will enter heaven.
-This shows that heaven is place to enter and not a physical, emotional or an intellectual condition that one experiences.
+This shows that heaven is the place to enter and not a physical, emotional, or intellectual condition that one experiences.
 Furthermore, if this belief of paradise being a place had been a fallacy, Allah Ta’ala would have corrected it.
 Allah Ta’ala does not rebuke them for believing in heaven to be a place but Himself says elsewhere that it is a place:

 Whenever he is told, ‘Fear Allah’, his vanity (holds him back and) keeps him staunch and steady on (the road to) sin.
 For him, hell shall suffice!
 How wretched is that resting-place!
 [Surah Baqarah 2:206]